Businesses with fewer than 20 employees receive early access to PPP support

-A 14-day application window for these smaller businesses opens today, Feb.
+A 14-day application window for these smaller businesses opened Feb.
 24, and is meant to allow lenders more time to focus on the smaller businesses, according to a White House statement released Feb.
 22.

 “Small businesses account for 44% of U.S. GDP, create two-thirds of net new jobs, and employ nearly half of America’s workers,” the fact sheet states, noting that 98% of small businesses have fewer than 20 employees.